ezzylan/zassprint-file-uploader/README.md

 # ZassPrint File Uploader

-A SvelteKit app for file uploading to and downloading from a public Supabase bucket.
+A SvelteKit app for ZassPrint to handle customer file uploads to their shop in KPS UM, and keep track of customer thesis hard/softbound orders.